Leader of the House of Commons visits company which made tiles for the Palace of Westminster

 Leader of the House, Mark Spencer MP, was given a tour of the company's historic headquarters and talked to staff about how the intricate tiles were designed, made and laid.

-He was then given a lesson in hand-making one of the tiles himself and said he was pleased with the finished object.
+He was then given a lesson in hand-making one of the tiles himself.

-Before dropping in at Craven Dunnill Jackfield, Mr Spencer visited Woodlands Primary School, Telford.
-He met with students from the school council and talked to them about his job and the work of Parliament before a tour of the school.
+Before the visit he had lessons of a different kind at Woodfield Primary School.

+“It was fantastic to visit Telford today and to see for myself the great work being done to quite literally pave the way for future democracy - both by restoring the Palace of Westminster and making sure children know their voices are heard.